 - Bitcoin Cash (usually by ticker BCH or BCC) is not the Bitcoin you are looking for.
 It's a fork also known as "BCash."
 Unless you are playing the miner game, you don't want it!

 - Don't visit or buy from bitcoin.com because they are trying to sell you BCash.
 You don't want it!

-The fundamental concept is a crypto asset has a public key and a private key.
+The fundamental concept is a digital asset has a public key and a private key.
 The immutable ledger of the blockchain let's you and everyone else know with certainty how much "asset" is accounted for with that public key.
 The private key (encrypted password) is your claim to that asset.
 If somebody else gets that key, you are screwed!
 These are distributed, de-centralized networks.
 There is not a central authority to sort it out.